Nexus-Mods/node-nexus-api/docs/classes/_customerrors_.jwtexpirederror.md

 # Class: JwtExpiredError

-Error thrown when too many requests were made to the api You should not see this error in your application as it is handled internally
+Error thrown when the JWT has expired
+You should not see this error in your application as a refresh is performed when encountering it

 ## Hierarchy